 The A-MPDU shall contain one or more MPDUs with any of the TIDs that correspond to the primary AC

-When any of the buffers is empty or when no more MPDUs can be aggregated in the A-MPDU from any of the TIDs that correspond to the primary AC then the A-MPDU may additionally contain one or more MPDUs with TIDs that do not correspond to the primary AC if the TIDs correspond to any AC that has a higher priority with respect to the primary AC and the addition of these MPDUs does not cause the STA to exceed the current TXOP duration
+(CID 5696) When no more MPDUs can be aggregated in the A-MPDU from any of the TIDs that correspond to the primary AC then the A-MPDU may additionally contain one or more MPDUs with TIDs that do not correspond to the primary AC if the TIDs correspond to any AC that has a higher priority with respect to the primary AC and the addition of these MPDUs does not cause the STA to exceed the current TXOP duration

 The Multi-STA BlockAck frame shall be used to acknowledge the MPDUs in a multi-TID A-MPDU.
 The rules for Multi-STA BlockAck are defined in subclause 27.4 (Block acknowledgement).

-The responding HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true shall not aggregate QoS Data frames in the multi-TID A-MPDU with a number of TIDs that exceeds the value indicated in the TID Aggregation Limit subfield in the Trigger Dependent User Info field of a Basic Trigger variant Trigger frame (9.3.1.23.1 Basic Trigger) intended for it.

-For an HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true and having a single A-MPDU containing MPDUs with different value of TIDs, the MPDUs with the same TID value may be aggregated in non-contiguous A-MPDU subframes.
+(CID 7609)For an HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true and having a single A-MPDU containing MPDUs with different value of TIDs, the MPDUs with the same TID value may be aggregated in non-contiguous A-MPDU subframes.

-When the AP specifies a value defined in Table 9-25i in the Preferred AC subfield (#3018)in the Trigger Dependent User Info field of a Basic Trigger variant Trigger frame, then an HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true and with buffered traffic in the indicated preferred AC should aggregate MPDUs from any one of the TIDs from the same AC or higher AC as indicated in the Preferred AC subfield of the Trigger Dependent User Info field in the Trigger frame.
+When the AP specifies a value defined in Table 9-25i in the Preferred AC subfield (#3018)in the Trigger Dependent User Info field of a Basic Trigger variant Trigger frame, then an HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true and with buffered traffic in any one TID of (CIDs 9731, 9949, 9951) the indicated preferred AC should aggregate MPDUs from any one of the TIDs from the same AC or higher AC as indicated in the Preferred AC subfield of the Trigger Dependent User Info field in the Trigger frame.

-When the AP specifies a value defined in Table 9-25i in the Preferred AC subfield (#3018)in the Trigger Dependent User Info field of a Basic Trigger variant Trigger frame, then an HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true may aggregate MPDUs from any other TID.
+When the AP specifies a value defined in Table 9-25i in the Preferred AC subfield (#3018)in the Trigger Dependent User Info field of a Basic Trigger variant Trigger frame, then an HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true and with no buffered traffic in any of the TIDs related to the AC (#CID 7607) indicated in the Preferred AC subfield should aggregate MPDUs from an AC higher than the value indicated in the Preferred AC subfield.(CIDs 9731, 9949, 9951) .

 The STA may aggregate MPDUs from TIDs in other ACs within the remaining time to the UL PPDU duration value indicated in the Length subfield in the Common Info field of the Trigger frame.

-The total number of TIDs from which QoS Data MPDUs are aggregated by the STA shall not exceed the limit indicated in the TID Aggregation Limit subfield of its User Info field in the Trigger frame.

-When the AP indicates AC_BK(#3018) in the AC Preference Level subfield in the Trigger Dependent User Info field of a Basic Trigger variant Trigger frame, then an HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true may aggregate MPDUs from any AC/TID or combination of TIDs, up to the limit indicated in the TID Aggregation Limit subfield in Trigger Dependent User Info field of the Trigger frame.
+(CID 7608)When the AP indicates AC_BK(#3018) in the Preferred AC (CID 9950) subfield in the Trigger Dependent User Info field of a Basic Trigger variant Trigger frame, then an HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true may aggregate MPDUs from any AC/TID or combination of TIDs, up to the limit indicated in the TID Aggregation Limit subfield in Trigger Dependent User Info field of the Trigger frame.

-An HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to false should select any one of the TID value within the AC value indicated in the Preferred AC subfield (#3018)in the Trigger Dependent User Info field of a Basic Trigger variant Trigger frame.
+An HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to false should select any one of the TID values within the AC value indicated in the Preferred AC subfield (#3018)in the Trigger Dependent User Info field of a Basic Trigger variant Trigger frame.

 An HE STA with dot11AMPDUwithMultipleTIDOptionImplemented set to false may select a TID from any AC when the Preferred AC subfield is AC_BK(#3018) in the Trigger Dependent User Info field of a Basic Trigger variant Trigger frame.

-NOTE—A multi-TID A-MPDU allows the aggregation of an Action Ack frame
+NOTE—A multi-TID A-MPDU allows the aggregation of an Action Ack frame regardless of the value indicated either in the Multi-TID Aggregation Support subfield in the HE MAC Capabilities information field of the HE Capabilities element or indicated in the TID Aggregation Limit subfield in the Trigger Dependent User Info field of a Basic Trigger frame (CIDs 4795, 7606).